 Cryptocurrency offers the potential for massive returns on investment.
-While there have certainly been a few “Bitcoin billionaires,” there have also been legions of others who have done well for themselves even if they didn’t hit the 10-figure mark.
+While there have certainly been a few “Bitcoin billionaires,” there have also been legions of others who have done well for themselves, even if they didn’t hit the 10-figure mark.

+Yes, the whole blockchain.
 Core wallets are the real deal.
-In fact, the first-ever crypto wallet was a core wallet.
-This is the Bitcoin core wallet.
+In fact, the first-ever crypto wallet was one of them, and it’s called the Bitcoin core wallet.

 Since then, more cryptocurrencies have been created and released.
-And with them, have come more core wallets.
+And with them have come more core wallets.
 These include core wallets for Bitcoin Cash, Litecoin, Dogecoin, and Dash.

-What is a Core Wallet?
+What Is a Core Wallet?

 How Do Core Wallets Work?